Updated April 26, 2021. The Burger King Vegan Chicken Royale launched today at all UK locations.

 Burger King told LIVEKINDLY: “So far, we have not found a way to capture the iconic flame grilled taste of the Whopper, whilst also ensuring there is no cross contamination of plant-based and meat products.
 However, we’ll always continue to try and find flavorful solutions to our cooking methods, which appeal to as many of our guests as possible.“

 Much like similar options at other mainstream fast-food restaurants, Burger King’s Rebel Whopper targets flexitarians and meat-eaters looking to cut back on their consumption of animal products.

 Speaking to iNews back in March, the fast-food chain’s UK CEO Alasdair Murdoch said that vegan menu items may eventually replace much of the meat, and up to 50 percent of Burger King’s UK menu could be plant-based within a decade.
 He also said that Burger King is currently working on vegan chicken nuggets.

 Why is Burger King expanding its vegan menu?

-According to a comprehensive study carried out by investment firm Blue Horizon, a kilo of typical beef mince generates $7.26 in environmental costs compared to just $0.48 for the same quantity of plant-based meat.
+A comprehensive study carried out by investment firm Blue Horizon reports that a kilo of typical beef mince generates $7.26 in environmental costs compared to just $0.48 for the same quantity of plant-based meat.

 “Over time the amount of beef that we are selling as a proportion of our total sales is reducing,” Murdoch explained.
 While he did not rule out cultured meat as a potentially sustainable alternative to traditional beef, he indicated that Burger King will continue to emphasize plant-based options for now.

 The news of the chain’s additional vegan options coincides with the launch of “Burger King for Good,” a transparent charter detailing corporate commitments “for the planet, guests, employees, and communities.”